EMI-Group/tensorneat/README.md

 </p>

 ## TensorNEAT @ GECCO 2024
-🎉🎉TensorNEAT has been awarded the **[GECCO 2024](https://gecco-2024.sigevo.org/HomePage) Best Paper** ! 🎉🎉
+TensorNEAT has been awarded the **[GECCO 2024](https://gecco-2024.sigevo.org/HomePage) Best Paper** 🏆

-Many thanks to everyone who has been supporting TensorNEAT!
+Many thanks to everyone who is supporting TensorNEAT!

 We will remain committed to advancing TensorNEAT for future 'open-endedness'!

 ## Introduction